Amy-Liao/FPGAboard-Pong-Game/README.md

-# FPGA board-Pong-Game
+# FPGAboard-Pong-Game
 ## Game Rule
 This project is an implementation of pong game on FPGA board.
-You need to hit the ball and get scores as much as possible.
+You need to light up ball LEDs and get scores as much as possible.
 #### Game Objects
 - Paddle (consecutive LEDs)
 - Designated ball position (right 2 digits of 7-segment display)